jet/equinox/README.md

   - It should be noted that from a querying perspective, the `Tip` shares the same structure as `Batch` documents (a potential future extension would be to carry some events in the `Tip` as [some interim versions of the implementation once did](https://github.com/jet/equinox/pull/58), see also [#109](https://github.com/jet/equinox/pull/109).
 - **`Equinox.CosmosStore` `RollingState` and `Custom` 'non-event-sourced' modes**:
     - Uses 'Tip with Unfolds' encoding to avoid having to write event documents at all.
 This option benefits from the caching and consistency management mechanisms because the cost of writing and storing infinitely increasing events are removed.
 Search for `transmute` or `RollingState` in the `samples` and/or see [the `Checkpoint` Aggregate in Propulsion](https://github.com/jet/propulsion/blob/master/src/Propulsion.EventStore/Checkpoint.fs).
 One chief use of this mechanism is for tracking Summary Event feeds in [the `dotnet-templates` `summaryConsumer` template](https://github.com/jet/dotnet-templates/tree/master/propulsion-summary-consumer).
+- **`Equinox.DynamoStore`**:
+    - Most features and behaviors are as per `Equinox.CosmosStore`, with the following key differences:
+      - Instead of using a Stored Procedure as `CosmosStore` does, the implementation involves:
+        - conditional `PutItem` and [`UpdateItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html) requests to accumulate events in the Tip (where there is space available).
+        - At the point where the Tip exceeds any of the configured and/or implicit limits, a [`TransactWriteItems`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html) request is used:
+          - maximum event count (default 256)
+          - maximum accumulated event size (default 30,000 bytes)
+          - DynamoDB Item Size Limit (hard limit of 400KB)
+      - DynamoDB does not support an etag-checked Read API, which means a cache hit is not as efficient as it is on CosmosDB (and the data travels and is deserialized unnecessarily)
+      - Concurrency conflicts necessitate an additional roundtrip to resync [as the DynamoDB Service does not yield the item in the event of a `ConditionalCheckFailedException`](https://stackoverflow.com/questions/71622525/dynamodb-conditionalcheckfailedexception-obtaining-the-item-content-that-faile)
+      - The implementation uses [the excellent `FSharp.AWS.DynamoDB` library](https://github.com/fsprojects/FSharp.AWS.DynamoDB)) (which wraps the standard AWS `AWSSDK.DynamoDBv2` SDK Package)
+      - While `CosmosStore` requires event bodies (as of V4) to be supplied as `System.Text.Json.JsonElement`s (in order that events can be included in the Document items as JSON), `DynamoStore` accepts event bodies as arbitrary `ReadOnlyMemory<byte>` BLOBs (the AWS SDK round-trips such blobs as a `MemoryStream` and does not impose any restrictions on the blobs in terms of required format).
+    - Azure CosmosDB's ChangeFeed API intrinsically supports replays of all the events in a Store, whereas the DynamoDB Streams facility only retains 24h of events
+      - [ ] have `Propulsion.DynamoStore` provide a Lambda drive from DynamoDB Streams to Index events
+      - [ ] have `Propulsion.DynamoStore` consume said Index as `Propulsion.CosmosStore` consumes the CosmosDB Change Feed

 # Currently Supported Data Stores

 - [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db): contains some fragments of code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
 The V2 and V3 release lines are being used in production systems.
 (The V3 release provides support for significantly more efficient packing of events ([storing events in the 'Tip'](https://github.com/jet/equinox/pull/251))).
+- [Amazon Dynamo DB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html): Shares most features with `Equinox.CosmosStore` ([ported in #321](https://github.com/jet/equinox/pull/321)).
 - [EventStoreDB](https://eventstore.org/): this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
 Current versions require EventStoreDB Server editions `21.10` or later, and communicate over the modern gRPC interface.
 - [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore): bindings for the powerful and widely used SQL-backed Event Storage system, derived from the EventStoreDB adapter.
 [See SqlStreamStore docs](https://sqlstreamstore.readthedocs.io/en/latest/#introduction). :pray: [@rajivhost](https://github.com/rajivhost)
 - `MemoryStore`: In-memory store (volatile, for unit or integration test purposes).
 Fulfils the full contract Equinox imposes on a store, but without I/O costs [(it's ~100 LOC wrapping a `ConcurrentDictionary`)](https://github.com/jet/equinox/blob/master/src/Equinox.MemoryStore/MemoryStore.fs).
 Also enables [take serialization/deserialization out of the picture](https://github.com/jet/FsCodec#boxcodec) in tests.